 Here are three surprising connections between cannabis and fitness that you may not yet know about:

-Last year, Mixed Martial Arts fighter Nate Diaz caused quite the stir when he was seen vaping CBD oil at a press conference.
-The dialogue around CBD versus opiates caused the medical community and athletes to rise up in support of hemp-CBD (non-psychoactive) as an important health supplement for athletes.
+Last year, UFC Mixed Martial Arts fighter Nate Diaz caused quite the stir when he was seen vaping CBD oil at a press conference.
+The dialogue around CBD versus opiates caused the medical community and athletes to rise up in support of hemp-CBD (which is non-psychoactive – it doesn’t get you high) as an important health supplement for athletes.

 As a result of the growing support around the medicinal benefits of CBD, the World Anti-Doping Agency (founded by the International Olympic Committee) removed hemp CBD from its list of banned substances for 2018.
-Hemp CBD was most notably recognized for the relief of pain and muscle inflammation for athletes and its powerful properties that provide an alternative to strong narcotics.
-It’s to be noted that marijuana-derived CBD remains a banned substance.
+Hemp CBD was most notably recognized for the relief of pain and muscle inflammation for athletes and provides an alternative to strong narcotics.

 In Canada, these discussions are being had at the national level to ensure that international anti-doping standards are adhered to while remaining open to the benefits of CBD when it comes to athletes at national events like the Canada Games.

-Some Indica strains can give you couch-lock and make you unable to move and at times feeling antisocial, but you shouldn’t let Indica be characterized by inaction.
-Combining the right choice of Indica-dominant strain and meditative practice can help you reach a level of elevation that you may not get when you skip the pre-class vape.
+Combining the right choice of strain and meditative practice has been known to help some reach a level of elevation that you may not get when you skip the pre-class vape.

-Modern Leaf continues to explore how cannabis is part of a healthy lifestyle and is changing the lives of Canadians and people across the world.
-We encourage people to consume cannabis safely and responsibly while taking into account dosage, method of consumption, and the important aspects of sports safety involved in all physical activity.
+Modern Leaf continues to explore including cannabis alongside your healthy lifestyle, we encourage people to consume cannabis safely and responsibly while taking into account dosage, method of consumption, and the important aspects of sports safety involved in all physical activity.